srmarzec/Culex_Biting_miRNA/MasterNotes.md

 ### Preprocessing and Quality Control

+We downloaded and worked with the following data files:

+$ gsutil ls gs://gu-biology-pi-paa9/culexBiting_smallRNA/rawData

+M1_S4_L001_R1_001.fastq.gz
+M2_S5_L001_R1_001.fastq.gz
+M4_S6_L001_R1_001.fastq.gz
+P1_S1_L001_R1_001.fastq.gz
+P2_S2_L001_R1_001.fastq.gz
+P3_S3_L001_R1_001.fastq.gz

-Trimmomatic (version 0.39) was used to trim sequence reads based on quality ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/trim.sh))
+Trimmomatic (version 0.39) was used to trim sequence reads based on quality ([script](https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh))

 FastQC (v0.11.9) was used for quality control visualization ([script](https://github.com/srmarzec/Culex_Biting_RNAseq/blob/main/Upstream/fastqc.sh))

-Preliminary trimming and fastqc showed a poor "per sequence base content" for the first ~15 bases.
-We decided to use HEADCROP flag to remove the first 15 bases.
-All other flags (TRAILING, SLIDINGWINDOW, and MINLEN) are rather general/default for basic quality of bases and did not result in much difference of trimming.
+Preliminary trimming and fastqc showed a poor "per sequence base content" for the first few bases.
+Therefore, we used headcrop four in the begginning, but there is no command to crop the four at the end which could be any base pairs.
+Note that SE settings were used.

-Most samples have warnings or fail for "per sequence GC content" and "sequence duplication levels", which I expect for RNAseq data.
-An interesting occurence, using the HEADCROP flag to remove the first 15 bases results in all samples failing "per sequence tile quality", while trimming without HEADCROP results only in a warning for this.
-This is likely because the samples are now being measured over 135b instead of 150b, which I guess makes this check fail for sequence tile quality.

-*not sure about this ask in meeting, because the script I have in my notes have different settings?
-Can be found in my notes: https://github.com/AngelaZhou779/RISE/blob/main/Notes.md and also here: https://github.com/AngelaZhou779/RISE/blob/main/script/Trimmomatic.sh
+In addition, we removed the adapter sequences for the Illumina small RNA 3' adapter, which can be found [here]. (https://github.com/AngelaZhou779/RISE/blob/main/miscellaneous/smalladaptercontent.md)

+These sequences were obtained after contacting those that did the illlumina sequencing and asking for the exact adapter sequences used.

+From the fastqc files, you can see that the per base sequences quality improved and the adapter content was removed.
+Around 80% of the reads are left after cleaning, although there are still red flags for the following: [FAIL]Per base sequence content [FAIL]Per sequence GC content [WARNING]Sequence Length Distribution [FAIL]Sequence Duplication Levels [FAIL] Overrepresented sequences.
+It is under a general consensus, however, that these flags will not significantly affect our analysis and that there might be a biological reason behind them.

 #### Cleaning out other small RNAs

-Refer to https://github.com/AngelaZhou779/RISE/blob/main/Notes.md including for summary stats table of % reads retained etc.
+Aim: to remove tRNA and other contaminates.

+We removed tRNA and rRNA sequences that we obtained from NCBI Culex quinquefasciatus mitochondrion, complete genome.
+The full link can be found [here](https://www.ncbi.nlm.nih.gov/nucleotide/NC_014574.1)

+To do so, we put all of our tRNA and rRNA sequences into a "contaminants" file and then made an index using bowtie2.

+We were able to get 6 output files with all the sequences that did NOT align with our contanminants file i.e. files with sequences that were not tRNAs or rRNAs (presumably mostly miRNAs are left).

 #### Size sorting